CDonatelli/FHLFish2018/Kinematics README.txt

  - EX 'gp0321.avi'

 2) Find Midlines
+ - Your workspace should be clear for this to work
  - Again, make sure you are in the working directory containing your video files